grinnell-cs/csc151-images/pages/syllabus.md

 + **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.  _**Reading problems are generally due at {{ site.evening_due_time }} the night before class**_ (e.g., the problems associated with a reading for Wednesday's class are due Tuesday at {{ site.evening_due_time }})
 + **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.  _**Lab exercises are generally due immediately before the next class**_ (e.g., the problems associated with the lab from Wednesday's class are due Friday at {{ site.meeting_start_time }} and the problems associated with the lab from Friday's class are due Monday at {{ site.meeting_start_time }}).
 + **Mini-Projects**: individually completed, small-scale programming projects that apply the weekly concepts to the themes of the course.
 To earn an A, one must do an excellent job on most of the mini-projects and the group project.
-(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Tuesdays at {{ site.evening_due_time }}.**_
+(You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally assigned on Fridays and due the following Thursday evening at {{ site.evening_due_time }}.**_
 + **Group project**: a final, group-based project, that you will complete toward the end of the semester.
 The group project brings together the various materials you've learned throughout the semesters.
 In computing a final grade, we treat the group project as a mini-project.
 + **Learning assessments**: individually completed problems that directly assess your mastery of the learning goals of the course.
 To earn an A, one must pass learning assessments for 22 of the 24 learning objectives.
-(You will have the opportunity to retake any of the learning assessments you do not pass.)  _**Sets of Learning Assessments will be distributed at 4:00 p.m. on four Mondays throughout the semester and will be due on Wednesdays at {{ site.evening_due_time }}**_.
+(You will have the opportunity to retake any of the learning assessments you do not pass.)  _**Sets of Learning Assessments will be distributed at 4:00 p.m. on four Mondays throughout the semester and will be due on Thursdays at {{ site.evening_due_time }}**_.
 There will not be mini-projects in weeks that learning assessments are given.  _**Single learning assessments will also be given as quizzes in class on Fridays.**_
 + **Metacognitive reflections**: Short reflective pieces given before and after most assignments and exams.  _**Pre-task reflections are generally due the evening after a task is assigned.
 Post-task reflections are generally due the day after the task is due.**_

 *Reading problems* and *lab exercises* are designed for you to practice and explore the concepts of the course in a supportive environment.
 Consequently, you may collaborate on these problems with your classmates, consult external resources, or ask the course staff for questions, provide that you cite them in your produced deliverable.
 These deliverables are checked primarily for completion and effort rather than total correctness.

 *Mini-projects* (MPs) are designed to give you the opportunity to demonstrate your knowledge and mastery on more complex problems.
 Work you turn in for mini-projects should be your own.
 You may consult others for ideas and help, provided you appropriately acknowledge that help.

 Mini-projects are graded on an EMRI scale.
 E is "Excellent or Exemplar".
 M is "Meets Expectations", the standard grade for a correct assignment.
 R is "Redo", the grade you'll receive for an assignment that does shows incomplete understanding.
 And I is "Incomplete", the grade you'll receive for an assignment that is missing key components.
-These grades will appear as 3, 2, 1, and 0 on Gradescope.
+These grades will appear as 4, 3, 2, and 1 on Gradescope.

 +*Learning assessments* (LAs) are designed to demonstrate your mastery of the courses naturally measurable learning goals.
 You may only discuss these deliverables with the course staff.
 (Since not all students will choose to take LAs at times that the course staff are available, the only questions the course staff are likely to answer are whether there's an error in a problem.)
 These deliverables are checked for both correctness and appropriate design.
 Learning assessments will come in at least two different forms: Weekly in-class quizzes (on Fridays) and regular take-home examinations/SoLAs (distributed on Mondays and due on Wednesdays at {{ site.evening_due_time }}).

-LAs are graded using a Satisficatory (S or 1) or Unsatisfactory (U or 0) scale.
+LAs are graded using a Satisficatory (S or 1) or Unsatisfactory/Not-yet-satisfactory (U, N, or 0) scale.

 *Metacognitive reflections* are intended to help you build your broader metacognitive skills and will generally ask you to reflect on what you expect from each project (assignment) or SoLA (exam) (e.g., "What will be the hardest part of this project?", "Which topic will you struggle most with on the SoLA?", "How can you best succeed on this SoLA?") and what you discovered from each project or SoLA (e.g., "What aspect of the project took you the most time and why?", "How can you do better on the next SoLA?").